Justin Trudeau

 Trudeau's Liberal Party was re-elected with a minority government in the 2019 federal election.
-From 2020, he led Canada through the COVID-19 pandemic and subsequent recession by enacting financial aid programs, a nationwide vaccination campaign, and military support.
-His government also introduced a ban on "assault-style" firearms following the 2020 Nova Scotia attacks and launched a national $10-a-day child care program.
-He was investigated for a third time by the ethics commissioner for his role in the WE Charity scandal, but was cleared of wrongdoing.
+From 2020, Trudeau responded to the COVID-19 pandemic and subsequent recession by launching financial aid measures, a nationwide vaccination campaign, and military support.
+His government also announced a ban on "assault-style" weapons after the 2020 Nova Scotia attacks and introduced a national $10-a-day child care program.
+He was investigated for a third time by the ethics commissioner for his role in the WE Charity scandal, but was cleared of any wrongdoing.
 Trudeau led the Liberals to another minority government in the 2021 federal election.
-He subsequently invoked the Emergencies Act for the first time in Canadian history in response to the Freedom Convoy protests; the Federal Court later ruled this action unjustified and in violation of Charter rights.
-In early 2022, his party entered a confidence and supply agreement with the New Democratic Party (NDP), which resulted in the Canadian Dental Care Plan and a framework for national pharmacare before the NDP withdrew from the agreement in late 2024.
-On the international stage, Trudeau responded to the Russian invasion of Ukraine by imposing sanctions on Russia and authorizing humanitarian and military aid to Ukraine.
-His premiership concluded amid a trade war with the United States, to which he responded by implementing 25% retaliatory tariffs on $30 billion worth of U.S. goods.
+He then invoked the Emergencies Act for the first time in Canadian history in response to the Freedom Convoy protests; the Federal Court later ruled against this action.
+His party signed a confidence and supply agreement with the New Democratic Party (NDP) in early 2022, which resulted in the introduction of the Canadian Dental Care Plan and a framework for national pharmacare before the NDP withdrew from the agreement in late 2024.
+He also launched a national school food program.
+Internationally, Trudeau's government responded to the Russian invasion of Ukraine by imposing sanctions on Russia and authorizing humanitarian and military aid to Ukraine.
+His premiership ended during a trade war with the United States, to which he responded by introducing 25% retaliatory tariffs on $30 billion of U.S. goods.

 Following a steady decline in popular support, the sudden resignation of deputy prime minister Chrystia Freeland in December 2024 and an ensuing political crisis, Trudeau announced in January 2025 that he would resign as prime minister and leader of the Liberal Party.
-He advised the Governor General to prorogue Parliament until March 24, while the party held a leadership election.
-Trudeau remained Liberal leader until Mark Carney was elected as his replacement on March 9.
+He advised the governor general to prorogue Parliament until March 24, while the party held a leadership election.
+Trudeau remained Liberal leader until Mark Carney was elected as his successor on March 9.
 He resigned as prime minister five days later and stood down as an MP at the 2025 federal election.

-Early life
+Early life and education

 Ancestry and birth

 On June 23, 1971, the Prime Minister's Office (PMO) announced that Prime Minister Pierre Trudeau's wife of four months, Margaret Trudeau (née Sinclair), was pregnant and due in December.
 Justin Trudeau was born on December 25, 1971, at 9:27 pm EST at the Ottawa Civic Hospital.
 He is the second child in Canadian history to be born to a prime minister in office; the first was John A. Macdonald's daughter Margaret Mary Theodora Macdonald (February 8, 1869 – January 28, 1933).
 Trudeau's younger brothers Alexandre "Sacha" (born December 25, 1973) and Michel (October 2, 1975 – November 13, 1998) were the third and fourth.